 Blasting heat indoors and cold air outdoors can be a disastrous combo for skin and lotions don’t always seem to be the cure.
 However, oils like coconut oil, olive oil or almond oil, if you aren’t allergic to nuts, can have wondrous hydrating properties.
 Try applying coconut or almond oil overnight to help bring moisture back to your skin.

 The old adage “an ounce of cure is better than a pound of prevention” rings true in the winter time.
 Simple steps like keeping your hands clean, reducing stress, working out and even being outdoors are all well-known ways to prevent the cold.
-But drinking tea, including more protein in your diet and even nasal rinses can boost your immune system and help you skip getting sick altogether.
+But drinking tea, including more protein in your diet can boost your immune system and help you skip getting sick altogether.